Consolidated Financial Results for the 1st Quarter of FYE 2025 (IFRS)

 Energy & Chemicals Company

-Decreased due to the absence of favorable performance in energy trading transactions and chemical-related transactions in the same period of the previous fiscal year, partially offset by the revaluation gain on a lithium-ion batteries company.
+Decreased due to the deterioration in profitability in energy trading transactions and the absence of extraordinary gains in the same period of the previous fiscal year, partially offset by the stable performance in chemical-related companies.

 Food Company

-55.0 billion yen (increased by 14.6 billion yen compared to the same period of the previous fiscal year)
+19.0 billion yen (decreased by 1.8 billion yen compared to the same period of the previous fiscal year)

 General Products & Realty Company

-52.1 billion yen (decreased by 34.4 billion yen compared to the same period of the previous fiscal year)
+18.8 billion yen (increased by 1.4 billion yen compared to the same period of the previous fiscal year)

 ICT & Financial Business Company